Merzasphor/MWSE/docs/source/references/other/csse.md

 CSSE requires [MGE XE](https://www.nexusmods.com/morrowind/mods/41102?) v0.14.3 (released July 29, 2022) or later to be automatically loaded into the Construction Set.

+If you are using [Construction Set Better UI](https://www.nexusmods.com/morrowind/mods/50311), CSSE will not automatically load.
+To get CSSE to work with Better UI, you will need to rename the Better UI executable to "TES Construction Set" and replace the existing vanilla CS file.
+Be sure to back the original up first!

 ## Features